ericchu94/chat/documentation/FSD.md

 ### Module 1 - Initiation
 1. The system shall allow the users to create a chat room in realtime with contacts in contact list (as defined in Module 3 in BRD).
 2. The system shall associate each message with a timestamp at the time the message is sent in terms of the server time.
-3. The system shall store the prior messages (parts of chat history) in most recent first ordering within the chat room is chornological order following the timestamp of the message given under the second point.
+3. The system shall store the prior messages (parts of chat history) in most recent first ordering within the chat room is chronological order following the timestamp of the message given under the second point.

 	#### User Interface Description
 	* The window will be split into two portions.
 First half is for displaying the prior messages and the other half has a textbox where it allows the users to enter text only messages and a button where it allows the user to send the messages entered in the textbox